 Nothing is cuter than a baby chick.
 Watching their rapid development from—peep to pullet—is a miracle.
 During the brooding time, you have the role of keeper and guardian angel.
 This intensive, interactive, hands-on course covers chick anatomy & physiology, behavior, health, nutrition, housing, breed selection, and more.
 All questions will be answered.
 By the end of the course you will know everything you need to know about successfully—and expertly—raise your very own baby chicks from day one to point-of-lay.
-Textbook: City Chicks.
+City Chicks Chapter .

-104. Garden Chicks: Introduction to Growing Food With Family Flocks
+107. Garden Chicks: Introduction to Growing Food With and for Family Flocks